 There are three different types of CP stars you can unlock.
 First are the Passive stars.
 Those stars are the ones in the center that give you passive effects whenever you unlock them.
 They act similarly to the CP stars of the old system.
 For example, you can unlock the Eldritch Insight passive.
-Putting 10 points into it, it would increase your Max Magicka by 260 points at all times, which will instantly affect your character and will always be active.
+Putting 10 points into it would increase your Max Magicka by 260 points at all times, which will instantly affect your character and always be active.

 Active CP Stars (Slot-able Stars)

-These are the glowing blue ones on the right side that give similar bonuses to the passive ones but require you to slot them into the Champion Bar on the top.
+These glowing blue ones on the right side give similar bonuses to the passive ones but require you to slot them into the Champion Bar on the top.
 For example, Arcane Supremacy will also increase your Max Magicka by 260 points if you spend ten blue points on it.
 However, for that increase to happen, you have to drag the star into the Champion Bar on the top to mark it as active.
-Each character can only have four active stars of each color at any given moment as the rest will not grant their bonuses, even if you spend points on them if they are not currently slotted.
+Each character can only have four active stars of each color at any given moment, as the rest will not grant their bonuses, even if you spend points on them if they are not currently slotted.

 Many of the active stars are very powerful such as Cleansing Revival or Foresight.
 Cleansing Revival allows you to remove all harmful effects from targets you heal under 25% Health.
 Foresight reduces the cost of your Healing abilities by 75% after you drink a potion.